Willkie has all the history you could ask for and then some. The

 as partner, pursuing a flurry of high-profile engagements.
 In the

-three-and-a-half years before his death in 1944, Willkie defended
+three and one-half years before his death in 1944, Willkie defended

 Hollywood against a Congressional communist witch hunt, penned a